On this page

 The spina bifida and hydrocephalus in education and care procedure (under development) will describe how education and care services manage children and young people with spina bifida.

-The spina bifida care plan HSP370 (DOC 176KB) provides instructions for the individual management of spina bifida.
+The spina bifida care plan HSP370 (DOCX 176KB) provides instructions for the individual management of spina bifida.
 These are completed by a treating health professional.

-The hydrocephalus and shunt care plan HSP371 (DOC 1.21KMB) is completed by a treating health professional to support education and care staff to manage children and young people with hydrocephalus.
+The hydrocephalus and shunt care plan HSP371 (DOCX 1.21KMB) is completed by a treating health professional to support education and care staff to manage children and young people with hydrocephalus.

 A continence care plan HSP230 (DOC 215KB) and/or transfer and positioning care plan HSP220 (DOC 432KB) may also be required to support a child or young person with spina bifida.
 These are completed by a treating health professional.